theodox/theodox.github.io/pelican/content/Maya_callbacks_cheat_sheet.md

-When you run this one, the button ignores your value and prints "gotcha" instead of whatever value you passed in!
+When you run this one, the button ignores your value and prints `gotcha` instead of whatever value you passed in!
 That's because the closure will get its value when the function finishes in line 7, NOT when you first assign it in line 5.
 This little gotcha is usually a curiosity, but it makes life difficult if you want to, say, assign commands inside a loop.
 In a case like that you should use functions or callable objects (see below) in preference to lambdas.

-### Arguments for the prosecution
+## Arguments for the prosecution

 So, the "where the hell is my function" problem which tends to plague beginners is easy to solve once you look at it the right way.

 However, right after you're comfortable with passing functions directly, you immediately realize that's not enough.
 It's very common to have multiple GUI controls that do more or less the same thing with different settings such a set of buttons which make different sized objects.

 Alas, while this is easy to understand, it's also kinda ugly to code.

 For starters, you might try making lots of little functions:

         def Boxes():
             def make_big_box(_):